Here's how to replace the drive belt, replace a blade, and lubricate the mower deck.

 Here are the steps for removing and reattaching the mower deck.

-Make sure your mower's engine has the good spark it needs for fast starts and smooth running.
+Make sure your mower's engine has the good spark it needs for fast starts & smooth running.
 Here are the steps for changing a spark plug.

-Make sure you mower's engine gets a steady supply of clean fuel.
+Make sure your mower's engine gets a steady supply of clean fuel.
 Here are the steps to installing a new fuel filter.

 Make sure your mower's engine has the fresh, clean air it needs.
 Here are the steps to replacing the air filter.

-7/7/16: This week's is on 3E series tractors with a D160 loader!
+3E Series Tractor/Loader Tips: This week's tech tip is on 3E series tractors with a D160 loader!
 To get the most life out of your loader pins, make sure to grease them every 10 hours with a few shots of John Deere approved SD Polyurea grease.
 Keep the bearings on the single lever loader valve lubricated with grease.
 Simply remove the rubber boot, and apply grease liberally to the outside surface of each ball joint.
 Often overlooked, these little maintenance practices can keep your uptime in your favor. -Waverley Duncan

 Misc: When diagnosing electrical issues with your equipment, it is sometimes necessary to “probe” wiring.
 The preferred method of probing is to back probe at the closest connector.
 Back probing is inserting a probe into the back of the connector, without harming the integrity of the rubber seal.
 This can be accomplished with a “T pin”, available at most office product and discount stores.
 If it is necessary to, probe through the shielding, or cut the shielding in any way.
 You need to repair the damaged shielding or risk long term corrosion issues from moisture to the conductor or pin.
 To repair the shielding electrical tape is usually not the answer, as it will not create a water tight seal.
 I know of 2 products available that will seal the damaged shielding, Liquid Electrical Tape, or clear lacquer spray.
 Both work well, with the clear lacquer leaving the wire colors visible in case future diagnosis is needed.
 Remember: Always repair any damaged wire shielding, to avoid more problems down the road.